 As an advocate for using IDSA’s Clinical Guidelines for the diagnosis and management of infectious diseases, Dr. File also participates in several panels like the Influenza Guideline panel, the Sinusitis Guideline panel, the Community-Acquired Pneumonia Guideline panel and the Hospital-Associated Guideline panel.

 After graduating from the University of Michigan School of Medicine, Dr. File became an intern and Resident in Internal Medicine at Riverside Methodist Hospital in Columbus, Ohio.
 He continued his studies as a Fellow in Infectious Diseases and earned his MSc in Medical Microbiology at Ohio State University.

-Barbara D. Alexander, MD, MHS, FIDSA, Vice President
+Barbara D. Alexander, MD, MHS, FIDSA, President-Elect

 Dr. Alexander is Professor of Medicine and Pathology at Duke University School of Medicine.
 She also serves as Director of Transplant Infectious Diseases Service; Section Head of Clinical Mycology Laboratory; and Director of Medical Microbiology & Transplant Infectious Diseases Fellowship Programs at Duke University Medical Center.
 Dr. Alexander is also principal investigator at the Duke University Transplant Infectious Diseases Interdisciplinary Research Training Program.